David Hemmings: Director

 Hemmings first turned to directing with Running Scared (1972), an adaptation of an American novel by Gregory Mcdonald for which Hemmings also co-wrote the script, resetting the story from Harvard to Cambridge University.
 He directed the drama film The 14 (1973), which won the Silver Bear at the 23rd Berlin International Film Festival.

-Hemmings directed David Bowie and Marlene Dietrich in the drama film Schöner Gigolo, armer Gigolo (also known as Just a Gigolo) (1978).
+Hemmings directed David Bowie, Marlene Dietrich, and Kim Novak in the drama film Schöner Gigolo, armer Gigolo (also known as Just a Gigolo) (1978).
 The film was poorly received, with Bowie describing it as "my 32 Elvis Presley films rolled into one".

 On David Bowie's Stage tour in 1978 Hemmings filmed two of the three concerts at the Earls Court Arena in London on 30 June and 1 July.
 The rough cut was shown to Bowie, who didn't like it and the footage is since then unpublished.

 Later, after relocating to Hollywood, he directed a number of television films and series episodes.